flaviostutz/conductor-server/README.md

 * Run "docker-compose up"

-* Open browser at http://localhost:5000 for UI and http://localhost:8080/api for server API
+* Open browser at http://localhost:5000 for UI

+* Open browser at http://localhost:8080/metrics to see Prometheus metrics

 ## Provisioning Tasks and Workflows